Ethan Hawke: 2007–2012: Continued acclaim

-Hawke starred alongside Philip Seymour Hoffman, Marisa Tomei and Albert Finney in the crime drama Before the Devil Knows You're Dead (2007), the final direction of Sidney Lumet.
+Hawke starred alongside Philip Seymour Hoffman, Marisa Tomei, and Albert Finney in the crime drama Before the Devil Knows You're Dead (2007), the final direction of Sidney Lumet.
 Hawke prepared for his role by working closely with Lumet during a two-week rehearsal period, which allowed the cast to make creative decisions before filming began.
 On-set, Lumet intentionally pitted Hawke and Hoffman against each other to heighten the tension.
 In Before the Devil Knows You're Dead, Hawke played the younger brother of a debt-ridden broker who entices him into a plan to rob their parents' bank, but the scheme goes awry.
 USA Todays Claudia Puig deemed the film "highly entertaining", describing Hawke and Hoffman's performances as excellent, while Peter Travers, writing for Rolling Stone, stated that Hawke "[dug] deep to create a haunting portrayal of loss".

-In November 2007, Hawke directed Things We Want, a two-act play by Jonathan Marc Sherman, for the artist-driven off-Broadway company The New Group.
+In November 2007, Hawke directed Things We Want, a two-act play by Jonathan Marc Sherman, for the artist-driven off-Broadway company the New Group.
 New York praised Hawke's "understated direction", particularly his ability to "steer a gifted cast away from the histrionics".
 In Brian Goodman's crime drama What Doesn't Kill You (2008), Hawke played the childhood friend of Mark Ruffalo's character, who both become involved in crime in their South Boston neighborhood and scheme a heist to escape poverty.
-Peter Brunette—in The Hollywood Reporter—named Hawke's performance a "personal best", and the New York Times critic Manohla Dargis wrote that he "holds [the viewer] with a physically expressive performance that telegraphs each byroad of his character's inner world".
+Peter Brunette named Hawke's performance a "personal best", and Manohla Dargis wrote that he "holds [the viewer] with a physically expressive performance that telegraphs each byroad of his character's inner world".
 Hawke appeared in two features in 2009: New York, I Love You, a romance film comprising twelve short films; and Staten Island, a crime drama in which he co-starred alongside Vincent D'Onofrio and Seymour Cassel.